 Cardamom Powder – Grind about one tablespoon green cardamoms in a dry spice grinder, until finely ground.
 Measure 1/2 teaspoon for the recipe.
 (Have extra cardamom powder?
 Place a small freezer safe zip lock bag, seal and freeze for several months)

-If you love this mango kulfi ice cream, then you will also these recipes
+If you love this mango kulfi ice cream, then you will also these creative Indian recipes:

-Also, you will find a huge collection of Creative Indian Recipes here
+Also, you will find a huge collection of more Indian Recipes here

 - 1 and 1/2 cups fresh mango puree, refer notes